Cervical Cancer: Radiation

 The radiation therapy may cause scar tissue to form in the vagina.
 The scar tissue

 can make the vagina more narrow (vaginal stenosis).
-Or it can make it even shorter,
+This can make the vagina even

-which can make sex (vaginal intercourse) painful.
-Talk with your radiation oncologist
+shorter, which can make having sex (vaginal intercourse) painful.
+Talk with your radiation

-about the use of a dilator to prevent this problem.
-It's best to start about 2 to
+oncologist about the use of a dilator to prevent this problem.
+It's best to start

-4 weeks after treatment ends.
-You may need to use the vaginal dilator long-term.
+about 2 to 4 weeks after treatment ends.
+You may need to use the vaginal dilator for

 If lymph nodes in your pelvis are treated with radiation, you may develop a side effect